madcreeper7611/MadCreepers-Balance/README.md

 - Pharaoh Zombie now has 2000 health instead of 1490.
 - Weaker Pharoah Zombie now has 1500 health instead of 1490.
 - Torchlight Zombie now has 800 health instead of 650.
-- Weaker Pharaohs now have a wave point cost of 420 instead of 450.
 - Swashbuckler Zombie now has 250 health instead of 200.
 - Seagull Zombie now has 300 health instead of 270.
 - Pelican Zombie now has 600 health instead of 270.